-3 CAP-ORIENTED DESIGN
+3 CAP-Oriented Design

-3.1 Design decisions & CAP properties
+3.1 Design Decisions & CAP Properties

-Since 2000 when Brewer posed his conjecture and until today, a number of works have appeared in the literature discussing the implications of the CAP theorem in system design, see for example (HP, 2005), (Helland, 2007), (Kossmann, 2010], (Mietzner et al., 2010).
+Since 2000 when Brewer posed his conjecture and until today, a number of works have appeared in the literature discussing the implications of the CAP theorem in system design, see for example [7], [8], [9], [10].
 These discussions however stay on the level of particular cases and best practices and do not identify or organize the underlying principles of systems design for the Cloud.
-For purposes of visualization, it is more appropriate to think of the CAP properties as a triangle (see Figure 3), and the various systems positioned within areas of this triangle.
-The strict interpretation of Brewer's theorem would position all systems on one of the sides of the triangle.
-In practice however, system designers and developers trade some degree of e.g., consistency for availability and network partitioning.
-Proposed solutions like the one discussed in (Pardon, 2008), where all three properties of CAP can be satisfied (not, however, at the same time), confirm that there is actually space to outmanoeuvre the constraints imposed by the CAP theorem with clever design.
+For purposes of visualization, it is more appropriate to think of the CAP properties positioned along the edges of a tetrahedron, as shown in Fig. 2, with minimum values for these properties in the intersection of the axes (marked with 0 in Fig. 2).
+CAP properties of different systems are positioned along the axes and form triangular areas that cut through this tetrahedron.

+The strict interpretation of Brewer's theorem would position any system on one of the sides of the tetrahedron.
+In practice however, system designers and developers trade some degree of, e.g., consistency for availability and network partitioning.
+Proposed solutions like the one discussed in [11], where all three properties of CAP can be satisfied (not, however, at the same time), confirm that there is actually space to outmaneuver the constraints imposed by the CAP theorem with clever design.
 Systems like the Amazon.com online store, for example, allow customers to buy items without ensuring their physical availability at the time of purchasing.
-If, e.g., a copy of the requested book is not currently available in stock then it can either be purchased transparently to the customer through a third party, or the fulfilment of the order can be delayed until it becomes available (or ultimately some kind of compensation can be offered).
+If, e.g., a copy of the requested book is not currently available in stock then it can either be purchased transparently to the customer through a third party, or the fulfillment of the order can be delayed until it becomes available (or ultimately some kind of compensation can be offered).
 The reasoning here is that customers should always be served, even in case of (internal to the systems of Amazon.com) network failures and even inventory inconsistencies.
-The consistency of the system will actually only be eventually ensured by a set of corrective actions (Vogels, 2009).
-Thus, in terms of Figure 3, it can be said that the Amazon.com store is positioned somewhere on the lower part of the triangle and closer to its A vertex.
+The consistency of the system will actually only be eventually ensured by a set of corrective actions [12].
+Thus, in terms of Fig. 2, it can be said that the Amazon.com store is positioned closer to the A vertex.
 Other systems like for example online travel agencies, trade availability for consistency and network partitioning tolerance by making sure that no two customers book the same ticket, even in the presence of network failures.
-In this manner they essentially position themselves closer to the C-P side of the triangle.
+In this manner they essentially position themselves closer to the C-P side of the tetrahedron.